carpentries-incubator/genome-mining/_episodes/07-evomining.md

 Natural products database could also be replaced for another set of genes that are "true positives", for example a set of regulatory genes.

-As an example let's transform the file `cpsg.query` into the format of this database.
+As an example, transform the file `cpsg.query` into the format of this database.
 This file contains the aminoacid sequence of the _cpsG_ gene.
-Let's first copy this file into what will become our conserved-enzymes database.
+Firstly, copy this file into what will become the conserved-enzymes database.
 ~~~
 $ cp cpsg.query cpsg_cdb
 ~~~
 {: .language-bash}

-Now, we need some edition.
+Now, it requires some edition.
 Open nano editor and change the first line `>cpsg` to `>SYSTEM1|1|phosphomannomutase|Saga `.
 EvoMining conserved-database needs a four-field format pipe-separated that contains; the name of the metabolic system to which the enzyme belongs (SYSTEM1), a consecutive number of the enzyme (1 in this case),